 Even still, finding ways to get scripture off the pages of the Bible and into their little minds proved to be a bit harder than I anticipated.
-That’s when I decided to give Sally Clarkson’s 24 Family Ways devotional a try.
+That’s when I decided to give Clay Clarkson’s 24 Family Ways devotional a try.

 - My kids are HUNGRY for the Word.

 - They are memorizing scripture (which was our whole reason for starting this study in the first place).

 - They are connecting the dots when it comes to godly character.

 4 weeks.
 That’s all it took to instill a desire for the Word of God in my kids.
 This is their favorite part of the day.
 They ASK to read the Bible with me.
 They bring it up in discussion throughout the day.
 They preach to each other in their bedroom.
 The other day I caught my oldest (7) reading the Bible to his brothers.
 He had the youngest on his lap and his other brother sitting next to him eyes intent on Genesis 1, the creation story.

 A Walk Through A Day of Our 24 Family Ways

 When I say this devotion has made a difference in my kid’s lives, I am not exaggerating.
 Not only is it teaching them how to become rooted in the Word and hid the Word in their hearts, it’s allowed me to set the Bible as the foundation for our beliefs and way of living.
 Together we are learning to use its words, teachings, and principles (in partnership with Holy Spirit) to become the compass for our lives.
 My goal today is to give you an idea of HOW we use Our 24 Family Ways to structure our family Bible study; to present to you the framework so that you too can share in the joy of raising kids who love Jesus and love the Bible.